 We walked past a lake covered in lilies that were opening up as we went by – thanks to Mother Nature’s wizardry.
 Inside the temple, monks were offering blessings and we had cool red bracelets given to us that we have to wear until they fall off for luck.

 There were also these super long, columned hallways filled with amazing Bas Reliefs (wall carvings) that stretched forever.

 There were carvings of Hindu heavens and hells, epic battles, elephants and turtles, and gods like Vishnu and Ravana, who was the king of the giants and had like 20 heads and a gazillion arms.
-I reckon that dude might have been a bit greedy in the limb department.
-And of course, there was my favourite Hindu God, Hanuman and his army of magic monkeys who are totes awesome.
+I reckon that dude was a bit greedy in the limb department.
+And of course, there was my favourite Hindu God who I’ve read about in the Ramayana, Hanuman, and his army of awesome magic monkeys.

-We had to ride a Tuk Tuk across this awesome bridge lined with statues of demons and gods to get to Angkor and The Bayon.
-I could have stayed on it checking out the statues’ faces all day, because very single one was different and kind of gruesome.
+We had to ride a Tuk Tuk across this epic bridge lined with statues of demons and gods to get to Angkor and The Bayon.
+I could have stayed on it checking out the statues’ faces all day, because every single one was different and kind of gruesome.
 I like that in a statue.

 OMG!
 This place is off the charts crazy.
-There are like 200 giant faces on these huge towers and they were epic.
+There are like 200 giant faces on these huge towers and they were AWESOME.
 Apparently, they are all the face of some king who really liked himself a lot.
-Probs would have been easier for the people who had to actually build it for him to just get the guy a mirror but hey, it’s pretty cool.
+Probs would have been easier for the people who had to actually build it to just get the guy a mirror but hey, it’s pretty cool.

-The best thing about this place is that it was like a labyrinth with little hallways and corridors snaking off in different directions.
+The best thing about this place is that it was like a labyrinth with little hallways and corridors heading off in different directions.